solitarysoul04/AURA-Gesture-Robo/README.md

 * Fit the wheels on motors, and install them on chassis along with motors.

 **2. Electronics**
-* The L298N Motor Driver, LM2596 Buck Converter and Arduino Nanos will be glued to the base using wither double sided foam tape of hot glue as seem necessary.
+* The L298N Motor Driver, LM2596 Buck Converter and Arduino Nanos will be glued to the base using either double sided foam tape or hot glue as seem necessary.
 * ESP32-CAM, HC-SR04 and other necessary components will be glued accordingly to the CAD Model submitted.
 * 11.1V Li-ion battery will be tied up with nylon zip to fix it.